microsoft/SATechnicalOnboarding/troubleshooting-guide.md

 It is recommended that you watch the following videos:
 - [Completing the Technical Onboarding video](https://stdntpartners.sharepoint.com/sites/MSPOpen2/Shared%20Documents/Ambassador%20Events/Recordings/Completing%20the%20Technical%20Onboarding-20220329_162029-Meeting%20Recording.mp4?web=1) - a silent video that walks through the Azure part of the onboarding from scratch and might help resolve some of your issues
-- [Overview Video on GitHub Reviewing Pull Request Learning Lab](https://stdntpartners.sharepoint.com/:v:/s/ProgramInformation/EeXkn55RbatOkVkfI8njMJwBYbymBwOdcgt4OdwB7UYICw) - a recording of a training on the GitHub section of the Technical Onboarding

 ## You are unable to verify the university ID